 Practicing awareness of our breath enables us to find our self and to express our self.
 Little by little, we learn to let our exhaling become smoother, so that we exhale without trying to exhale.
 There is simply awareness of the moving breath; no longer an image of our self as something separate from moving.
 There we find complete calmness of mind.

-After we exhale, we have no need be in hurry to inhale.
-No need to think, "Now it is time to inhale."
-We don’t think about inhaling, just continue the calmness of complete mind.
+After we exhale, we have no need to be in hurry to inhale.
+No need to think, “Now it is time to inhale.”
+No need to think about inhaling, just continue the calmness of complete mind.
 The body will inhale when it is ready.
 Breathing is not about time; it is about readiness.
 So when the body inhales naturally, we appear again, in the world of form, color, sound, smell, taste.
-The universal reality appears as "you," or "me," temporarily, for this moment of "time."
-So "Time" is not "yours" to possess.
-"Time" is "you" and "you" are "time;" "time" and "you" are the manifestation of Reality
+The universal reality appears as “you,” or “me,” temporarily, for this moment of “time.”
+So “Time” is not “yours” to possess.
+“Time” is “you” and “you” are “time;” “time” and “you” are the manifestation of Reality

 When your body is ready, exhaling naturally appears.
 Exhaling naturally, “you” and “time” fade away.
 The conditional “you” returns to timelessness and you are emptiness itself, like the sky ready for stars to appear.
 It is a wide, limitless feeling, not concerned with any particular aspect of everyday life.
 There are no boundaries, no “you,” and no “time.”
 Then when your body is ready to inhale, it is “time” for some “activity.”
 “Time” and “activity” are other expressions of existence.
 So we go back and forth between activity and non-activity, between inhale & exhale.